Welcome to Kaurna Country – Ninna Marni.

 Best of all, it’s a stunning place to photograph.
 Here are a few of our favourite South Australian regions.

 The Fleurieu Peninsula: Just south of the CBD, with secluded beaches, rolling hills and colourful wineries.

 The Coorong: A bird sanctuary, with plentiful fishing.
 A place like no other, the lake attracts birdlife from all over the world.

-Kangaroo Island: Known locally as ‘KI’, it’s distance from the mainland has kept it pristine.
+Kangaroo Island: Known locally as ‘KI’, the distance from the mainland has kept it pristine.
 Wild coastline, rugged scenery and plentiful wildlife.
-Almost every kid from S.A. went to a school camp there.

 The Flinders Rangers: A magical place with ancient structures, a rich Indigenous heritage, wildflowers and wildlife.

-The Yorke Peninsula: A little finger of paradise, known for its white sandy beaches, expansive national parks and high-quality seafood.
+The Yorke Peninsula: A little land finger of perfect paradise, known for its white sandy beaches, expansive national parks and high-quality seafood.

 The Eyre Peninsula: Big and majestic landscape, with abundant natural charm, plentiful seafood and wildlife including sea lions and whales.

 “In the year to March 2018 tourist visitation to South Australia grew by 5 per cent to 6.9 million people generating a visitor economy estimated at a record $6.7 billion.
 This was led by international expenditure growth of 10 per cent.”

 South Australian Tourism Minister David Ridgway said: “Increasingly, our visitors want to explore and immerse themselves in nature…”